 In 2004, Eric moved to Seattle, Washington, where he served as the Associate Director of Admissions and Outreach Coordinator at Lakeside School.
 While there he was the lead in developing mutually beneficial community partnership and doubling the number of enrolled students of color in four years.
 In 2011, Eric was appointed as Director of Admission and Enrollment Management at The Evergreen School, also in Seattle.
 A strong advocate for the health of all independent schools, Eric was a co-founder of Puget Sound Independent Schools, a non-profit regional admissions consortium of 40 independent schools In Seattle.
 Throughout his decade in the Northwest, Eric continued to perform.
 Earshot Jazz wrote a cover story on him in their April 2006 magazine and awarded him the prestigious Northwest Instrumentalist of the Year award in 2009.

-Today, Eric serves as Director of Enrollment Management at Crossroads School for Arts and Sciences, a nationally recognized, K-12 day school of 1,200 students in Los Angeles.
+Most recently, Eric served as Director of Enrollment Management at Crossroads School for Arts and Sciences, a nationally recognized, K-12 day school of 1,200 students in Los Angeles.
 He was drawn to Crossroads for its high-quality programs in the arts, offering pre-professional majors in visual arts, music, and theater with many students going on to pursue undergraduate majors in the arts.
 As Director of Enrollment Management, Eric secured record application volume and representation of students of color for Crossroads in the highly competitive market of West Los Angeles.
-He has been deeply involved in strategic and financial planning for the future of the school, launching new ideas and programs such as Crossroads' Affordability Program and the Crossroads School Equity & Justice Institute, the first of its kind in the country.
+He was deeply involved in strategic and financial planning for the future of the school, launching new ideas and programs such as Crossroads' Affordability Program and the Crossroads School Equity & Justice Institute, the first of its kind in the country.

 An active member of the Enrollment Management Association (EMA), Eric serves as a co-chair of the Admissions Leadership Council, as a faculty member at the Admissions Training Institute, and as a member of the Character Task Force.
 We are especially proud that Eric recently was awarded the prestigious Everett E. Gourley Award by EMA in September 2021.
 He was selected by his peers in the Enrollment Management Association for his tireless work in advancing professional development opportunities for his peers and his strong track record of developing DEI initiatives that benefit students.